 Prior to her current positions, Hedi worked as an attorney, specializing in tribal law.

 Hedi earned her Juris Doctor Degree, May 1997 from University of North Dakota School of Law, Grand Forks, North Dakota.
 She also attended Saint Olaf College, Northfield, Minnesota.
 Hedi is also a member of both the Minnesota State Bar Association and South Dakota Bar Association.

 Tyesha received her BA in Sociology from the University of Arizona.
-She is a member of the Navajo Nation and is of the Totsohnii (Big Water People) Clan and born for the Dibe Lizhini (Black Sheep People) Clan.
+She is a member of the Navajo Nation and is Totsohnii (Big Water People) and born for the Dibe Lizhini (Black Sheep People) Clan.